sufone/layl/README.md

 Layl uses GitHub issues and projects to encourage community collaboration.

 Please get in touch if some code is unclear, or if you would like to contribute so we can discuss ideas :).

+Development scripts are in `package.json`.
+Please note that the geocoding API only works from the production URL, so during development you will see coordinates.